-As a veteran, I know that I am a statistical outlier of the population, part of the 1% who has born the burden of nearly 16 years of American conflict.
-Naturally, there is true interest on the part of my fellow Americans; I appreciate and encourage this, yet find myself baffled by the approach at times.
-Typically, when someone discovers that I am veteran, they want to jump right into the juicy set of “common veteran questions”.
+As a veteran, I know that I am a statistical outlier of the population, part of the 1% who has borne the burden of years of American conflict.
+Naturally, there is true interest on the part of my fellow Americans.
+I appreciate and encourage this, yet find myself baffled by the approach at times.
+Typically, when someone discovers that I am a veteran, they want to jump right into the juicy set of “common veteran questions”.

 First, I am not an expert on some of these topics.
 My four rotations in Afghanistan did not anoint me as such.
 Next, I don’t even find interest in some of them, nor do I spend my time ruminating on them.
 Third, typically, I don’t know the person asking me these fairly personal questions.
 And finally, some of the questions are frankly insensitive at best and rude at worst.
 Perhaps civilians are just nervous and grasping?

-While the military has thread this exclusive bond by necessity, veterans can also do our part in connecting with our non-military compatriots as we return to civilian life.
+While the military has threaded this exclusive bond by necessity, veterans can also do our part in connecting with our non-military compatriots as we return to civilian life.

-For many years I have served as a leader with Team Red, White and Blue (Team RWB), a veteran serving nonprofit whose mission is to enrich the lives of America’s veterans by connecting them to their community through physical and social activity.
-As “Eagles” (members), we encourage our veterans to engage with our families and communities and recommend them to tell their story.
+For many years I have served as a leader with Team Red, White, and Blue (Team RWB), a veteran serving nonprofit whose mission is to enrich the lives of America’s veterans by connecting them to their community through physical and social activity.
+As “Eagles” (members), we encourage our veterans to engage with our families and communities and recommend they tell their stories.

 But my story is just that, mine.
 It is my life.
 My story is not a commodity to be traded, nor purchased with the investment of a chance meeting or a moment in time.
 There are experiences I treasure and regrets I hold.
 Instants I would willingly relive in a breath and moments I painfully recall through tears.
 Situations I cannot forget, no matter how hard I try.
 Please understand these cannot be bought in a moment and know that I, in turn, will extend the same respect.
 This opportunity, this bridge we may forge together, I treasure.
 I get the chance to earn each piece of your story that you entrust me with, one meaningful moment at a time.
 I get to use my story, my life, to invite you in and begin our story.

-There is no shortcut to relationship.
-No playbook to authenticity.
+There is no shortcut to relationships.
+No playbook for authenticity.
 No hack to trust.
 It must be built, and building takes time and effort, not a simple checklist of questions.